apple/swift-async-algorithms/Evolution/0016-mutli-producer-single-consumer-channel.md

 ### Upstream producer termination

-Upstream producer termination is the inverse of downstream consumer termination where the producer is notified once the consumption has terminated.
+Upstream producer termination is the inverse of downstream consumer termination, where the producer is notified once the consumption has terminated.
 Currently, `Async[Throwing]Stream` does expose the `onTermination` property on the `Continuation`.
 The `onTermination` closure is invoked once the consumer has terminated.
 The consumer can terminate in four separate cases:

-1. The asynchronous sequence was `deinit`ed and no iterator was created
+1. The asynchronous sequence was `deinit`ed and no iterator was created.
-2. The iterator was `deinit`ed and the asynchronous sequence is unicast
+2. The iterator was `deinit`ed and the asynchronous sequence is unicast.
-3. The consuming task is canceled
+3. The consuming task is canceled.
-4. The asynchronous sequence returned `nil` or threw
+4. The asynchronous sequence returned `nil` or threw.

 `Async[Throwing]Stream` currently invokes `onTermination` in all cases; however, since `Async[Throwing]Stream` supports multiple consumers (as discussed in the